Governors' suspensions and exclusions panels: using evidence

 What should be submitted as evidence?

 The type of evidence required depends on the case.
-Where one type of evidence might be directly relevant in one case, it might be irrelevant in another.
+Where 1 type of evidence might be directly relevant in 1 case, it might be irrelevant in another.